lamdu/presentation-live-2018/README.md

 ### Specific essays / possible citations

 * Glen Chiacchieri's [Legible Mathematics](http://glench.com/LegibleMathematics/) describes our notation for intermediate value annotations.
 He arrived at this notation independently (at 2014 when we only had it for types, we added evaluation in 2015).

+## Todo

+(feedbacks from Eyal, Galya, etc)

+* Draw visual attention to wrong answer for factorial (Question mark and arrow)
+* "We also see in it in green where the cursor" => "the green hole inside tells us where we'll end up if we select this completion"
+* Record examples (Swift, Lamdu) with the bright themes.
+Remove mouse cursor where not used